jldec/jldec.me/content/blog/what-web-publishing-should-be-like.md

 # Publishing on the Web should be like...

-### today (best case)
+### Today

-1. go to your domain, click new or edit
+1. Go to your domain, click new or edit
-2. type your thoughts
+2. Type your thoughts
-3. publish
+3. Publish

 No dev server, no git workflow, no build.
 Yes history, yes images, yes private, yes instant.

+### Tomorrow

+1. Have an idea, capture it in the moment.
+2. Your publishig tool will enrich it with text, images etc.
+3. Optionally approve or edit before publishing

-### tomorrow
+### Plus ça change...

-#### content consumers
+#### Content consumers
-- expect more personalized delivery
-- they are in charge.
+- Expect more personalized delivery -- they are in charge.
-- click on a tweet
-- find out whats happening
+- Click on a tweet, find out whats happening
-- go as deep as you want without touching sides
+- Go as deep as you want without touching sides

-#### publishers
+#### Publishers
-- will have to adapt how and what and where they publish
+- Will adapt how and what and where they publish.
-- think about SEO in a post-google era
+- Think about SEO in a post-google era
-- now think about the long tail of small business and personal domain names...
+- What happens to the long tail of small business and personal domains?

 #### developers
-- a new era means new opportunities
+- A new era means new opportunities.
-- expect new platforms and new frameworks
+- Expect new platforms and new frameworks
+- Faster, lighter, more dynamic

 #### designers
+- Work with AI assist like everyone else
-- expect more changes in how people consume content
+- Expect upheaval in how people consume content
+- Branding and style still matters

+_"Tomorrow" section added on July 26, San Francisco_